-Interventions for Preterm Birth: a Cochrane Review
+Interventions for Preterm Birth: an overview of Cochrane Systematic Reviews

 Posted on December 19, 2018 by Lucy Beresford

 Across the world, over 34% of infant deaths can be attributed to preterm birth (PTB) (Callaghan et al, 2006).
 Whilst advances in neonatal medicine are improving these mortality rates, the lost weeks of fetal development increase the risk of morbidities.
 These are likely to have significant, long-lasting impacts on a child, their family and the economy.
 An abundance of research has evaluated a variety of interventions aimed at preventing preterm birth.
 However, conflicting evidence makes it difficult to decipher what is actually beneficial.